chmartin/chmartin.github.io/_posts/2019-04-01-EPL-NN-to-Classify-FitBit-days.md

 ## For you to use!

 After all of this analysis, I thought it would be interesting to put this all into a script that any user can download and use!
-So I did: [here](https://github.com/chmartin/FitBit-Analysis/blob/master/FitBit_Weeday_Classifier.py)
+So I did [here](https://github.com/chmartin/FitBit-Analysis/blob/master/FitBit_Weeday_Classifier.py).

-The input will take the directory location of your FitBit JSONs, and will output a CSV with the variables used for classification, the target classification, and the predicted classification.
+The input will take the directory location of your FitBit JSONs, and output a CSV with the variables used for classification, the target classification, and the predicted classification.

 ### Tableau viz and Interpretations

 The dashboard I made to view the output is shown above.
 However, you can download the workbook [here](https://public.tableau.com/workbooks/FitBit-Analysis.twb).
-For my personal information the difference between my predicted classification and the actual number of 'rest days' seems to be consistently low by 2 days a month.
+For my personal information, the difference between my predicted classification and the actual number of 'rest days' seems to be consistently low by 2 days a month.
 I **choose** to interpret this as evidence that I work too many weekends.
 Though I cannot say that this is guaranteed.

 This could be a bias in my activity.
-For example, it could be that the weekday data sample has a significant number of recovery days included biasing my ability to separate the two datasets.
-We know that holidays, sick days, etc are lumped in as one example.
+For example, it could be that the weekday data sample has a significant number of recovery days included, biasing my ability to separate the two datasets.
+We know that holidays, sick days, etc. are lumped as one example.
 Additionally, I know that many weekends were spent working, again producing data points which make it difficult to distinguish the two days using my data.

 ## Next steps

-My standard list of 3 ways that someone could make what I show here better.
+My standard list of three ways that someone could make what I show here better:

 1. Grid Search the NN space.
 I did not do a formal grid search of the hyperparameters but that would be a great next step to make the classification a little better.